jag1020/aws-cloud-resume-challenge/README.md

 While completing this challenge I encountered some issues pertaining to security between the multiple AWS services.
 I had to troubleshoot and learn how to apply the correct IAM roles and policies to the different services (Lambda,DynamoDB,S3) for them to be able to securly communicate to eachother.

 # Thank you
-This challenge tested my ability to launch and configure multiple AWS services and use Infastructure as Code to deploy a static website promoting my experience and ceritifcation to potential employers.
+This challenge tested my ability to launch and configure multiple AWS services and use Infastructure as Code to deploy a static website promoting my experience and ceritifcations to potential employers.
 Thank you for taking the time to learn more about my experience with the AWS Cloud Resume Challenge.